kragen/peg-bootstrap/peg.md

   would only need to contain one level of backtracking for `/` and one for `!` — oh, well, hmm, `!` might be tricky if we want to support positive lookahead too.
 Probably better to leave the stack in.
+- Rewrite the Lua handaxeweb to use a PEG parser.
+- maybe: rewrite the Lua handaxeweb to be written in JS with Node?

 Other Interesting PEGs
 ----------------------

 Here’s some nifty stuff you can do with the one-page parser generator described above.
+**XXX these don't define a `grammar` production, so they won’t work**

 ### CSV files ###